openseattle/openseattle.github.io/_posts/2016-03-02-february-project-sprint.md

 description:  "The projects we worked on in February: Hey Duwamish, boundaries.seattle.io, Soda Playground, automated video redaction"
 ---

+Wondering what happened in February with the projects folks bring to Open Seattle events?

+Here's a brief roundup of some of the activity!

 ## Hey Duwamish
 For February, the [Hey Duwamish](http://heyduwamish.org) team imported every community study conducted in Georgetown since 1977, categorized by progress and type of study.
 A new sidebar was also deployed, which will improve the UI as new datasets are added into Hey Duwamish.
 Also, a new "map pin spotlight" feature was implemented to help users focus on specific map points.
 Many thanks to our contributors Trevor Croxson, Tanner Lake, Layla Rowen, Nathaniel Blair-Stahn, David Valpey, and Nick Reid!